 SeismoMatch is an application capable of adjusting earthquake accelerograms to match a specific target response spectrum, using the wavelets algorithm proposed by Abrahamson and Hancock et al. or the algorithm proposed by Al Atik and Abrahamson .
 It gives users the opportunity to simultaneously match a number of accelerograms, and then obtain a mean matched spectrum whose maximum misfit respects a pre-defined tolerance.
 This software can thus be used in combination with records selection tools and records appropriateness verification algorithms to define adequate suites of records for nonlinear dynamic analysis of new or existing structures.

-The program is capable of reading single accelerograms defined in both single- or multiple-values per line formats (the two most popular formats used by strong-motion databases) or of reading a number of accelerograms at the same time (if they are defined in the single-value per line format).
+The program is capable of reading single accelerograms saved in different text file formats (Single-value per line, Time & Acceleration values per line, Multiple-values per line, SMC format, PEER NGA format and Shake (.eq) format) or of reading simultaneously multiple records of the same format.
 This collection of ground motion records can then be adjusted in a way that their spectral acceleration matches within a certain tolerance a pre-defined response spectrum.
-Currently, the target spectrum can be created by following rules from a selection of more than 25 National Building Codes including Eurocode 8, ASCE 41-13 and various Regulations worldwide, by computing the spectrum of a specific accelerogram or by simply loading a user-defined spectrum.
+Currently, the target response spectrum can be created by following rules from a selection of more than 25 National Building Codes including Eurocode 8, ASCE 41-13 and various Regulations worldwide, by computing the spectrum of a specific accelerogram or by simply loading a user-defined spectrum.
 The following strong-motion parameters are then computed for the matched accelerograms:

 - Elastic response spectra and pseudo-spectra